 The earliest Christian theologies in the late 1st or early 2nd century did not have a virgin birth.
-This is not just some reckless opinion of a bloviating atheist blogger.
+This is not some reckless opinion of a bloviating atheist blogger.
 The fact that the earliest Synoptic Gospel (Mark), and the latest canonical Gospel (John) both lack a virgin birth story offers compelling support, despite the barrage of historical apologetics invented to explain away such critical omissions.
-The reason Mark and John lacked a virgin birth, which becomes clear when we glean information about what sort of people were using them, is because the communities that consumed these stories did not have a theology which required a virgin birth; in fact, the virgin birth would have only obfuscated their theologies.
+The reason Mark and John lacked a virgin birth, which becomes clear when we glean information about what sort of people were using them, is because the communities that consumed these stories did not require a virgin birth; the virgin birth would have only obfuscated their theologies.
 In other words, the virgin birth was born later due to evolution within the surviving sect’s theology.

-Matthew, which is the earliest Synoptic Gospel which includes a birth story, does not seem to have originally included it, either.
-Matthew’s first consumers were a group of Jewish-looking Christians called the Ebionites.
-The Ebionites, like Mark’s consumers, the Cerinthians and Basilideans, likewise rejected the virgin birth and post-death resurrection.
+Matthew, which is the first of the Synoptic Gospels to contain a virgin birth, does not seem to have originally included it, either.
+Some of Matthew’s earliest consumers were a group of Jewish-looking Christians called the Ebionites.
+The Ebionites, like Mark’s consumers, the Basilideans, rejected the virgin birth and post-death resurrection.
+Another Matthean group called the Cerinthians likewise rejected the virgin birth.
 Specifically, Mark and Matthew’s consumers had a theology which presumed that Jesus and the Christ were separate, and it was via the Spirit descending onto Jesus after baptism that he gained his demon-casting ability and his mandate for martyrdom.

 These details, although they highlight bold inclinations to adjust Jesus Christ based on each sect’s agenda, is not hard proof Jesus did not exist; but, upon deeper investigation, they do expose more cracks in Christianity’s foundation than a simple problem of later interpolations.

-The major problem, aside from the fact that none of the earliest Christians seemed to have believed in the virgin birth (and were perhaps oblivious to any notion of it), is that the group that most resembled the Jesus Christ of the Gospels, the Ebionites, heavily relied on the Gospel of Mark to construct their own Gospel.
+The major problem, aside from the fact that none of the earliest Christians seemed to have believed in the virgin birth (and were perhaps oblivious to any notion of it), is that the group that most resembled the Jesus Christ of the Gospels, the Ebionites, used a Gospel that was derivative of the Gospel of Mark to construct their own Gospel.
 The reason this detail is so existentially problematic is that Mark’s earliest users (at least the ones we can identify) not only seemed reverent to Paul, the Ebionites’ most staunch adversary (AH 1.26.2, Gal 2:12), but neither Mark’s consumers nor its authors seem to have been from the geographic area where Jesus lived.
-There are many examples where Mark’s author exposes his own ignorance about the geography and customs in Judea, including his reference to the night trial, the annual release of a prisoner, his mischaracterization of Pontius Pilate (a brutal governor who would never have entertained such a frivolous tradition as releasing a prisoner), and Jesus leaving Tyre going through Sidon to the Sea of Galilee and into the region of the Decapolis, a very odd and inefficient route (50+ miles on foot).
+There are many examples where Mark’s author exposes an ignorance about the geography and customs in Judea, including his reference to the night trial, the annual release of a prisoner, his mischaracterization of Pontius Pilate (a brutal governor who would never have entertained such a frivolous tradition as releasing a prisoner), and Jesus leaving Tyre going through Sidon to the Sea of Galilee and into the region of the Decapolis, a very odd and inefficient route (50+ miles on foot).

 The traditional story about these Gospels’ authors does not help to clarify this matter.